 Detecting and isolating system memory problems is one of the more difficult diagnostic tasks.
-This problem is further complicated by the possibility of installing different capacity DIMMs within the same memory bank.
-(Each memory bank must contain four DIMMs of the same capacity.)
+This problem is further complicated by the system's various modes of memory interleaving as well as the possibility of mismatching memory DIMMs within the same bank.

 Given a failed memory component, the firmware will deconfigure the entire bank associated with the failure.
+This policy also means that the degraded configuration may mean a lower interleave factor, a less than 100 percent utilization of remaining banks, or both depending on the interleave factor.